 | Jet2 Holidays cancellation terms | Partial refund above the sliding-scale charge if you cancel more than 14 days before departure | Full refund without travel insurance; waiver of cancellation charges |

-| Travel insurance | Full refund up to the policy limit when cancellation is for a covered reason (including death of policyholder or close family member) | Bookings with no insurance in place; exclusions in the policy |
+| Travel insurance | Full refund up to the policy limit for covered cancellation reasons, including death | Bookings with no insurance; policy exclusions |

 Jet2 travel insurance and bereavement claims

 Jet2 sells travel insurance under the Jet2Insurance brand.
-Jet2Insurance is a trading style of Jet2.com Limited, which operates as an appointed representative of ROCK Insurance Group (FCA no. 300317).
+Jet2Insurance is a trading style of Jet2.com Limited, operating as an appointed representative of ROCK Insurance Group (FCA no. 300317).
 For Jet2 Holidays packages, the insurance is underwritten by Ageas Insurance Limited; for Jet2.com flight insurance, the policy is arranged through ROCK and administered via AXA Travel.

 What Jet2 travel insurance covers